University of Technology Sydney

 Description

-While architects, landscape architects and interior architects primarily rely on graphics to communicate ideas, they also need to write well to win projects, awards, competitions and our clients’ confidence.
-Good designers write well.
-As students, good writing helps to explain designs, and to respond to feedback.
-Writing is thus not only a good communication tool, it is a design generative device.
+While architects, landscape architects and interior architects primarily rely on graphics to communicate ideas, writing is an essential aspect of practice, scholarship and creative ideation.
+In practice, designers use writing to win projects, awards, competitions and client confidence.
+As students, clear and coherent writing helps to explain, and justify, design approaches and illustrate critical thought.
+Writing, and it's clear verbal articulation, is not only an integral communication tool, it is a generative and creative practice.
+Good designers are good writers.

-This elective is intended for the spatial design disciplines to learn to become better writers, and accordingly better designers.
-The subject discusses writing’s structure and syntax, persuasion and scholarship, and its rhetoric and cultural meanings.
-All of these, and more, become part of students’ repertoire as a designer, developed to suit individual ways of thinking, drawing, designing and critically reflecting.
+This elective is intended for the spatial design disciplines to learn to become better writers, and accordingly, better designers.
+The subject explores structure and syntax, creativity and experimentation, persuasion and scholarship, rhetoric and relevance through reading, writing exercises and experimentation.
+Presented in a workshop format, it is developed to suit individual ways of thinking, drawing, designing and critically reflecting.

 Detailed subject description.